evgenyneu/Scrollable/README.md

 ## How it works

-`TegScrolledContent.createContentView` function creates a content view and embeds all scoll view subview in it.
+`TegScrolledContent.createContentView` function creates a content view and embeds all scroll view subview in it.
 Then it goes through all scroll view constraints and moves them into the content view.

 ## Troubleshooting